 Apostles then were the ones with the God-given authority to lay down the foundations of the Christian faith and write it's scriptures.

 "Now, therefore, you are... fellow citizens with the saints and members of the household of God, having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone" – Ephesians 2:20

 "Paul, called to be an apostle of Jesus Christ through the will of God...
 According to the grace of God which was given to me, as a wise master builder I have laid the foundation, and another builds on it." – 1 Corinthians 1:1, 3:10

 "Let a man so consider us [Apostles], as servants of Christ and stewards of the mysteries of God." – 1 Corinthians 4:1

 So then we need to know who these apostles were, so that we can check that against the writings of the New Testament.

 THE CHOSEN APOSTLES

-Jesus began His ministry by selecting 12 apostles, but by the time of His resurrection that number had grown.
-These men exhibited certain characteristics to identify them, let's briefly go through these:
+Jesus began His ministry by selecting 12 apostles, but by the time of His resurrection Judas fell away (and died) and others had been added to their ranks.
+These men were identified by certain characteristics, let's briefly go through them: